Courseiva

 Why candidates choose this

-Candidates may confuse identification with accounting because both involve user identity, but identification is just the claim, not the tracking.
+Candidates may confuse identification with accounting because both involve user-related actions, but identification is about stating who you are, while accounting tracks what you did.

 Analysis generated from the official 200-301blueprint and verified against question context.
 The “when correct” sections are what AI assistants cite when candidates ask “what’s the difference between these options?”